 Too often, like the men of ancient Israel and the goats on the left hand at the judgment, we mix up our religiosity with the pure religion that God wants (James 1:27).
 We don’t take up collections for the poor saints in Africa, India or Haiti like we should because we are busy doing many mighty works in His name.
 In years past we’ve seen Church organizations proclaim fasts for “The Work” or for God to open doors or for various building programs.
 All the while God would tell us, “Is this not the fast that I have chosen: To loose the bonds of wickedness, To undo the heavy burdens, To let the oppressed go free, And that you break every yoke?
 Is it not to share your bread with the hungry, And that you bring to your house the poor who are cast out; When you see the naked, that you cover him, And not hide yourself from your own flesh?
 Then your light shall break forth like the morning, Your healing shall spring forth speedily, And your righteousness shall go before you; The glory of the Lord shall be your rear guard.
 Then you shall call, and the Lord will answer; You shall cry, and He will say, ‘Here I am.’
 If you take away the yoke from your midst, The pointing of the finger, and speaking wickedness, If you extend your soul to the hungry And satisfy the afflicted soul, Then your light shall dawn in the darkness, And your darkness shall be as the noonday” (Isa.
 58:6-10).

 How can we call for a fast for a church project while refusing to call for a collection to be taken for the poor saints in Haiti or the saints in sub-Sahara Africa who might be going through a drought or something like an AIDS epidemic?
-There are many Christians living in countries where when a natural disaster or an epidemic causes an economic calamity, there are no government safety nets to take care of the people living there.
+There are many Christians living in countries where when a natural disaster or a pandemic causes an economic calamity, there are no government safety nets to take care of the people living there.
 Likewise, those in the household of faith in and out of western societies can face dire circumstances in their lives when there is a natural disaster or even individually when one looses his or her job.

 Christians like ourselves in the western world who have been blessed with abundance, including here in America, by definition of who we are, must take action collectively and individually whenever a need arises in the lives of our brethren both here and abroad.
 It can be too easy for many of us to have an “out of sight/out of mind” attitude toward our poorer brethren overseas.
 Paul took action to help the poor saints in Jerusalem when he learned of a famine taking place in Judea.
 He was eager to remember the poor and the same should be the case with us.
 Again, John wrote, “But whoever has this world’s goods, and sees his brother in need and shuts up his heart from him, how does the love of God abide in him?”
 (I John 3:16-17).
 As a spiritual body, it is supposed to be that when one member suffers we all suffer.
 Paul wrote in Gal.
 6:10 “Therefore, as we have opportunity, let us do good to all, especially to those who are of the household of faith.”
 Each of us needs to look deep within our souls and ask ourselves what should be done when our brethren are going hungry.
 If we truly “hear His voice” we will know the answer.
 We already know that Jesus said that whenever you feed “the least of these my brethren, you did it to Me” (Matt.
 25:40).
 We need to reread II Cor.
 8 & 9 about what Paul wrote to the church concerning the collection being taken up for the poor saints in Jerusalem.
 His guidance on how to give to those in need is timeless.